-Firms and the platform are dedicated to maximizing their profits by choosing optimal strategies.
-Based on the backward induction, we can obtain the equilibrium punishment intensity, manipulation effort and equilibrium prices.
+Both firms and the platform are dedicated to maximizing their profits by choosing optimal strategies.
+Based on backward induction, we can thus obtain the equilibrium punishment intensity, manipulation effort, and equilibrium prices.

 Lemma 8

-When both firms manipulate online reviews alone with platform governance, the equilibrium prices, manipulation effort, punishment intensity and profits are as follows under the conditions of and :
+When both firms manipulate online reviews alone with platform governance, the respective equilibrium prices, manipulation effort, punishment intensity, and profits under the conditions of and are as follows: